PlayeRom/flightgear-addon-canvas-skeleton/DEVELOPING.md

 ## FG Add-on Framework

 The `/framework` directory belongs to a separate [FG Add-on Framework](https://github.com/PlayeRom/flightgear-addon-framework) project, which has a separate git repository.
-The Framework is included in the project as a subtree.
+The Framework is included in the project as a git subtree.

 ### Adding Framework project to `/framework` directory (once only)